michaellee8/michaellee8/README.md

 - [fluuter_fuchsia_toolchain][8]: A set of scripts to allow easier development of Flutter apps in Google's Fuchsia OS.
 - [pubenvconfig][9]: My daily working environment setup, populated with a set of configs and scripts for tools that I use frequently, like Neovim and Tmux.
 You can see my setup for developing Flutter apps **on** (not for) Android devices [here][11].

-## Some of my recent open-source contributions/participations:
+## Some of my open-source contributions/participations:

 - [react-native-web-browser][23]: A React Native library that allows one to open web browser sessions with the same API they use for Expo.